oz-mollerstuen/Functional.Whiteboarding/whiteboardingPrompts.md

 * Input string with spaces at the beginning or end: The function replaces the spaces at the beginning or end of the string, which might not be desired in cases where the spaces are important.

-* Input string with special characters: The function might not handle special characters properly, and they may get lost during the conversion process.

-* Input string with non-printable characters: The function may not handle non-printable characters correctly, and they may get lost during the conversion process.
 #
 ## With Recursion:
 ```